ytree-project/ytree/doc/source/Analysis.rst

 Creating a Analysis Recipe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Through the previous examples, we have put designed a workflow by defining functions and adding them to our pipeline in the order we want them to be called.
+Through the previous examples, we have designed a workflow by defining functions and adding them to our pipeline in the order we want them to be called.
 Has it resulted in fewer lines of code?
 No. But it has allowed us to construct a workflow out of a series of reusable parts, so the creation of future pipelines will certainly involve fewer lines of code.
 It is also possible to define a more complex series of operations as a "recipe" that can be added in one go to the pipeline using the :func:`~ytree.analysis.analysis_pipeline.AnalysisPipeline.add_recipe` function.
 A recipe should be a function that, minimally, accepts an :class:`~ytree.analysis.analysis_pipeline.AnalysisPipeline` object as